Uthrael Beoac and the Wind Thrones

 Stunted trees, hardy grasses, mosses and lichens are the main vegetation types.
 Stocky North Pines and Silver Firs grow in sheltered groves often near geothermal heated pools and/or in areas that receive a large share of sunshine.
 Several rare herbs grow up here including the frostbite curing Tekek bush, and the dangerous Chebkuile moss which can kill or cure depending on time of harvest.
 Grass covers the rest of the valley and attracts large herds of Losrandir, Elk and Mountain Goats.
 The Edain even grazed herds of sheep up here in the second age but these have long since been hunted out.

 Wargs winter in the valley and hunt the grazers whenever and wherever they can find them.
 The Wargs are under the spell of Werewolves and will not negotiate with Orcs, let alone anyone else.
 A colony of Fell Beasts live in the peaks to the south of the valley.
 They occasionally swoop into Uthrael Beoac and take Losrandir, Mountain Goats, Wargs and anyone else they can get their claws into.
 Orcs prowl the pass to the west but rarely enter the valley.
 They have a long history of trouble here, with first the Edain and now the Wargs.
 Wights infest several of the tombs in the valley.
-Trolls Snow Lions and Bears of various types are commonly encountered on the fringes of the valley but rarely in Uthrael Beoac itself: the three Werewolves and the packs they rule dominate the area.
+Trolls, Snow Lions, and Bears of various types are commonly encountered on the fringes of the valley but rarely in Uthrael Beoac itself: the three Werewolves, and the Warg packs they rule, are the apex predators here.

 4.0 Getting there:

-Other than flying, there are 3 accessible passes that allow entry to the valley.
+Other than flying, there are 4 accessible passes that allow entry to the valley.
 All require a modicum of navigation, scrambling, perseverance and possibly mountaineering skills.
 The GM should emphasise that access to the valley is not easy.
-Ideally the players will have a map to assist or, better still, a guide with a rope.
+Ideally the players will have a map to assist or, better still, a guide.

-Eastern Gorge: At the far eastern end of Uthrael Beoac a hanging valley from which a thin spray of water plummets into the valley.
-The gorge is the end of a long winding pass that eventually leads to Mount Gondmaeglom.
+Eastern Gorge: At the far eastern end of Uthrael Beoac a misty waterfall plummets into the Eastern Dell from a steep-sided hanging valley.
+This gorge is the end of a long winding pass that eventually leads to Mount Gondmaeglom.
 This pass is rarely used as several lesser Drakes dwell in dark maggot holes overlooking the long gorge.
 Players entering from this way will have been in the mountains for weeks.
 The way in follows the perilous old Dwarf track from the Grey Mountain Narrows to just south of Gondmaeglom (and the Dwarf ruin of Silverplunge), and then traces a faint trail west through interconnecting valleys for several days.

 The gorge entry into Uthrael Beoac is a hanging valley over a cliff face 100 yards above the valley floor –a small glacier once carved the last mile of the eastern gorge.
 A thin waterfall mists the rock face in the warmer months.
 Scrambling and two difficult climb rolls are needed to ascend/descend at this point.
 Following Warg tracks will reveal an easier path concealed behind fallen rocks and stunted shrubs.
 It ascends the cliff up switchback ledges to the hanging valley.
 The eastern Warg pack exits the valley via this gorge.

 Northern Cleft: Another pass exists to the north.
 This way is used by Losrandir and the White Warg pack that seasonally dwells in Uthrael Beoac.
 It enters above the Mist Maze near the edge of the central steppe.
 Exiting via this way gives the options of linking up with Cirith Himninond to the west or trickling out into the hills to the north east.
 Giants living in the northern foothills use this cleft every couple of decades, usually following a Losrandir migration.
 They stay briefly in the eastern end of Uthrael Beoac to worship at the Edain site.
 Near the mouth of the pass is a collapsed stone tower dating from the mid second age.
-There is also large but crude 3rd age barrow – inside lies the bones of a giant.
+There is also large but crude 3rd age barrow not far from the tower.
+Inside lies the bones of a giant.
 She was slain fighting the Werewolves.
+Fiendish GMs might like to include a giant-sized wight or revenant here.

-Western Pass– Cirith Himninond: The main route (and likely entrance for players) into Uthrael Beoac is via Cirith Himninond, up the Forest River valley.
+Western Pass– Cirith Himninond: The main route (and likely entrance for players) into Uthrael Beoac is up the Forest River valley into Cirith Himninond.
 This pass though the Grey Mountains is close to the western end of Uthrael Beoac.
 The pass entry to the valley is usually open from spring to mid- autumn.
-Depending on which era it is there is a chance of encountering an Orc patrol snooping down to the lowlands.
+Depending on which era it is there’s a chance of encountering an Orc patrol snooping down to the lowlands.
 There are three streams that lead off to the east from the pass…

 –The first stream tumbles over a series of waterfalls requiring climbing rolls to ascend the steep terrain.
 From here the stream leads east into a vast craggy valley of jumbled terrain.
 Known to the Northmen as the Shattered Fold, the huge basaltic slabs and boulders make hiking here very slow.
 Fell beasts loiter in the skies preying upon mountain goats.
 Small Warg packs hunt Losrandir herds in spring and autumn.
 Several perfectly camouflaged Stone Trolls also live in this rocky wasteland.
 Assuming the players have a map, or are familiar with the exact route, it is more than a week of scrambling from the stream head to get to the pass the Beornings call ‘Fool’s Gap’.
 It enters from the south into Uthrael Beoac.
 Beware rock slides in spring and summer and blizzards in autumn, winter.
 It is Very to Absurdly Difficult to find the way via this route.